Visit Mount Macedon

 While Mount Macedon Winery’s cellar door offer a delicious shared plate menu perfect for a weekend lunch.

 You’ll find an abundance of sweet cottages, B&B’s and self-contained guesthouses to hibernate on the mountain.
 If you’re after a cosy, rustic or eclectic vibe, consider Braeside Mt Macedon Country Retreat, Mia’s Bed & Breakfast, Grangehill Mount Macedon B&B, Cameron Lodge Cottage & Gardens or Cherokee Mountain Retreat.

 Use our Where to Stay guide for further options.

 Attractions near Mount Macedon

 The iconic Hanging Rock is only 15 minutes’ drive from Mount Macedon.
-It’s a similar distance to the village of Woodend, where you can enjoy live music and craft beers at Holgate Brewhouse.
+It’s a similar distance to the village of Woodend, where you can enjoy live music and craft beers at Holgate Brewhouse or The Victoria Hotel.
 Alternatively, the historic town of Kyneton and its wonderful retail shopping and restaurant precinct is less than 25 minutes away.